Therapy Tailored to What You Need—And What You Want

 What Do Self-Compassionate People Do?

-Those who regularly practice some form of self-compassion can recognize their worth and behave in ways that demonstrate this worthiness to others and reinforce their own sense of self-worth.
+People who regularly practice some form of self-compassion can recognize their worth and live in a way that demonstrates this worthiness to others and reinforces their own sense of self-worth.
 Some examples include:

 Creating and enforcing relationship boundaries